What age can I…?

 - You can drive lorries weighing up to 7.5 tonnes, with a trailer attached.

-- You are no longer entitled to free full time education at school.
+Not much changes at 19, other than you are no longer entitled to free full time education at school.

 - You can apply to adopt a child.